JonJagger/cyber-dojo/readme.txt

 Resuming Coding
 ===============
-You can resume at any animals most recent traffic-light by pressing the resume button (also from the home page) and then clicking the animal.
+You can resume at any animals' most recent traffic-light by pressing the resume button (from the home page) and then clicking the animal.
 This is handy if a participant has to leave and take their laptop as a new laptop can instantly replace it.